AsexyLordRevan/Asexy_Dots/INSTALL.md

 To first install the colours, move the directory to .config:

-`mv <install directory>/colours ~/.config`
+`mv <install directory>/colours ~/.configc/colours`

-This is where the Hypr ecosystem pulls colours from.
+This is where the Hypr ecosystem, Waybar, Rofi, and BetterDiscord pull colours from.
 <br />
 <br />

-To get colours to work with Hyprland, Waybar, and BetterDiscord, you'll need to symlink it into each directory :
+To get colours to work with Hyprland, Waybar, and BetterDiscord, you'll need to move a part of it into each directory :

 Hyprland: `awk 'NR>=1 && NR<=79' ~/.config/colours/colours.conf > .config/hypr/colours.conf`